Multiple Classifiers Based Maximum Classifier Discrepancy for Unsupervised Domain Adaptation: Proposed Method

 {\bf Step 2:} In this step, we use both the source and target domain data to train our model.
 During the training, we fix the parameters of the feature extractor and only adjust the parameters of the classifiers.
-When we train using the source domain data, we follow the same way as the first step.
-When we train using the target domain data, we cannot perform supervised training since they have no labels.
+When train using the source domain data, we follow the same routine as in the first step.
+When training using the target domain data, we could not perform supervised training since the data have no labels.
 We employ the discrepancy loss for the target domain training at this step.
-We use the $n$-classifier discrepancy loss to maximizes the discrepancy between the results of the classifiers predicting the target domain.
-We maximize the discrepancy by reverse the gradient.
+We employ the $n$-th classifier discrepancy loss to maximize the discrepancy between the results of the classifiers predicting the target domain.
+We maximize the discrepancy by reversing the gradient.